Canon R5 vs Nikon Z6 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS R5 and Nikon Z6 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the Canon R5 and the Z6 II are recent models that are part of the current product line-up.
-The Z6 II replaced the earlier Nikon Z6, while the Canon R5 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Both the R5 and the Z6 II are recent models that are part of the current product line-up.
+The Z6 II replaced the earlier Nikon Z6, while the R5 does not have a direct predecessor.
+Further information on the features and operation of the R5 and Z6 II can be found, respectively, in the Canon R5 Manual (free pdf) or the online Nikon Z6 II Manual.

 So how do things add up?
 Is there a clear favorite between the Canon R5 and the Nikon Z6 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.